 What you need to know when accepting envelope wages

 It is generally employers’ obligation to calculate, declare and pay tax on wages.
-You can check whether your employer has registered you as an employee and has declared your wages properly in the e-Tax/e-Customs: ‛Data from employers‛ → ‛My employment history‛ and ‛My income‛.
+You can check whether your employer has registered you as an employee and has declared your wages properly in the e-Tax/e-Customs: ‛My inqueries‛ → ‛My employment history‛ and ‛My income‛.

 If you have been paid wages by the employer but the employer has failed to declare it, you have to declare the wages yourself and pay income tax on the wages.